Nag-Nad/TMPRSS2.Sequence.Finder/README.md

 # Find any parts of a sequence (e.g., TMPRSS2) from the text file.
-This code is interative meaning that you can insert the number of the start base and the end base and get the results in a desired path  as a txt file.
+This code is interactive meaning that you can insert the number of the start base and the end base and get the results in a desired path  as a txt file.